Going abroad when pregnant

 Travel and holiday insurance

 There are a few things you need to do before you set off.
 Make sure that your travel insurance covers pregnancy and a newborn in case the baby arrives early, and take your maternity notes with you.
-Also, remember to get your EH1C card if you’re travelling in Europe, which provides emergency cover care.
-You can apply for one at your local post office.
+Also, remember to get your EHIC card if you’re travelling in Europe, which provides emergency cover care.
+You can apply for one online.

 Travelling by sea and sky

 Check with your doctor that it’s still safe for you to fly.
 If you’re going to be making your return journey between 28 and 32 weeks pregnant, it’s most likely that the airline will need a letter from your doctor confirming that you’re fit to fly.
 Airlines can have differing rules when it comes to allowing mums-to-be on their planes, so it’s best to check before you book.

 This also applies to ferry crossings.
 Some ferry companies prefer you to seek medical advice if you’re less than 12 weeks pregnant, and provide a medical certificate if you’re more than 28 weeks.
 So always check with the company you’ve booked with.

 When you’re in the air

 Flying when pregnant slightly increases your chance of getting deep vein thrombosis - in fact any long car, bus or train journey can too.

 But there’s no need to panic and cancel your trip!
 The odds of it happening are very low.
 Just follow these tips and everything should be OK:

 - Check if your airline provides flight socks, if they don’t, buy a pair as they reduce the chances of DVT developing.
 In fact, you can wear these socks for any long journey.